mt-class/penn/hw2.md

 *honourable senators , what happened here on Tuesday ?*

-**Your task is to find the most probable translation, given the Spanish input, the translation likelihood model, and the English language model.**
+**Your task is to find the most probable translation, given the foreign input, the translation likelihood model, and the English language model.**
 We assume the traditional noisy channel decomposition: